-4a hair has a super fine texture with an S pattern.
-This hair type and structure is pretty delicate and can be more prone to damage and breaking than other hair types.
+4A hair can have a super fine or thick texture with an S pattern.
 As with most very curly hair types, it also tends to be extra dry.
-Maintenance of 4a hair revolves around keeping your curls moisturized and avoiding damage.
+Maintenance of 4A hair revolves around keeping your curls moisturized and avoiding damage.

-Since 4a hair is naturally dry and a texture that’s prone to damage if not moisturized well, make sure your shampoo is super moisturizing to pamper your curls.
-The Dove Quench Absolute Shampoo, formulated with Buriti Oil, works to penetrate your hair with moisture.
+Since 4A hair is naturally dry and a texture that’s prone to damage if not moisturized well, make sure your shampoo is super moisturizing to pamper your curls.
+Suave Professionals Sulfate-Free Cleansing Shampoo works to cleanse and penetrate your hair with moisture.

 Before shampooing your hair, you may want to detangle with your fingers.
 After your hair has been fully soaked in the shower, gently detangle your hair from ends to root.
 This can help prevent your curls from getting matted while you shampoo your hair.
 Also, focus shampooing your scalp and roots only, the shampoo foam to gently wash through the middle to ends of your hair as you rinse.

 We always recommend that dry, curly hair types should condition (or deep condition) after shampooing.
 Conditioners replenish the moisture that your hair needs to have springy curls, minus the frizz.
-To replenish your curls with moisture after shampooing, condition it by using some of the Dove Quench Absolute Conditioner.
-If deep moisture is what you need, try using some of the Suave Professionals Coconut Milk Infusion Intense Moisture Mask that’ll work to bring some serious moisture to parched curls.
+To replenish your curls with moisture after shampooing, condition it by using Suave Professionals Moisturizing Curl Conditioner.

 3. Daily Moisture

-4a hair may need to be moisturized every day or every other day.
+4A hair may need to be moisturized every day or every other day.
 You can use an oil if your hair is particularly dry.
-Coconut oil works well for adding moisture while you shape your curls because of it’s ability to penetrate the hair shaft unlike most oils.
+Coconut oil works well for adding moisture while you shape your curls because of its ability to penetrate the hair shaft, unlike most oils.
 If you need just a bit of moisture to refresh your curls, consider using serums for natural hair.
 You can apply as little or as much as you need to get your curls springy and frizz-free.
+Alternatively, opt for Suave Professionals Nourish & Strengthen Leave-In Conditioner for Natural Hair.
+You can use this whenever your hair needs moisture.

 4. Pre-Sleep Care